-- The West Window, believed to be the third largest stained glass window in England.
+- The West Window is believed to be the third largest stained glass window in England.
 (The Great West Window at York Minster is the largest expanse of medieval stained glass in the world.)
 The window's 75 lights (or panels) were removed in 1940 to protect them from German bombs.
-They remained in storage for the remainder of WWII,
+They remained in storage for the remainder of WWII.

 - The Queen's Stall, an 18th century decorated box from which the Sovereign can observe services.

 The Royal Tombs

 Ten British Kings, along with their consorts are buried within St George's Chapel.
 Look out for: